 A marketing plan is an important component to a farm’s business plan which should also include production, financial, and personnel management plans.
 Steps involved in developing a marketing plan include understanding markets, deciding what and how much to produce, computing the costs of production for each enterprise, deciding when and how to price, determining where to price and when and how to deliver, deciding whether to use marketing services, and understanding that mistakes will be made (Olson, 2011).
 Let’s elaborate on the last step.
 Some individuals are so afraid that they will make marketing mistakes that they are reluctant to market their crops prior to harvest or sell livestock before the end of the production period.
 These individuals may also have a tendency to hold grain in storage too long.
 Though it may not seem like it, these strategies do represent a marketing plan, just not a very good plan.

-As part of developing a marketing plan, it is important to assess your risk tolerance and evaluate whether marketing skills need to be updated.
+As part of developing a search engine optimization marketing plan, it is important to assess your risk tolerance and evaluate whether marketing skills need to be updated.
 Upgrading marketing skills is certainly an on-going process and should be part of an operator’s lifelong learning strategy.
 It is important to note that a farm’s marketing plan may involve hiring one or marketing services.

 Managing Marketing Risk